 Because there's nothing like a bit of healthy competition to keep you honest, and distance is easy when you've got someone to chat to.

-Run with different people for different reasons - motivation (for you, or them), friendship, business meetings.
+Run with different people for different reasons - motivation (for you, or them), friendship, business meetings - it’s all good.